Joshua 15, 16, 17 – The Inheritance of Judah, Ephraim and Western Manasseh

 But Zelophehad the son of Hepher, the son of Gilead, the son of Machir, the son of Manasseh, had no sons, but only daughters.
 And these are the names of his daughters: Mahlah, Noah, Hoglah, Milcah, and Tirzah.
 And they came near before Eleazar the priest, before Joshua the son of Nun, and before the rulers, saying, “The LORD commanded Moses to give us an inheritance among our brothers.”
 Therefore, according to the commandment of the LORD, he gave them an inheritance among their father’s brothers.
 Ten shares fell to Manasseh, besides the land of Gilead and Bashan, which were on the other side of the Jordan, because the daughters of Manasseh received an inheritance among his sons; and the rest of Manasseh’s sons had the land of Gilead.

 a.
-Zelophehad… had no sons, but only daughters: This is noted in the text because it was unusual for women to receive an inheritance.
-It was more important that the land remain in the ancestral families than it was to follow this custom.
+Zelophehad…had no sons, but only daughters: This is noted in the text because it was unusual for women to receive an inheritance.
+It was more important that the land remain in the ancestral families than it was to follow the custom that only sons should inherit land.
 Therefore, the daughters of Zelophehad could inherit their father’s land.

 b.
-The LORD commanded Moses to give us an inheritance among our brothers: This is actually merely the implementation of a decision arrived at by Moses in Numbers 27:1-11.
+The LORD commanded Moses to give us an inheritance among our brothers: This was merely the implementation of a decision arrived at by Moses in Numbers 27:1-11.

 5. (7-13) The boundaries of the western half-tribe of Manasseh and their incomplete occupation of that land.